-Confirmed plenary panellists include Pamela Cox (University of Essex), Lucy Delap (University of Cambridge), Caroline Elkins (Harvard University), Gurminder Bhambra (University of Warwick), Margot Finn (University College, London), Leela Gandhi (Brown University), Fredrik Jonsson (University of Chicago), Hayden Lorimer (University of Glasgow) and Peter Mandler (University of Cambridge).
+Confirmed plenary panellists include Pamela Cox (University of Essex), Lucy Delap (University of Cambridge), Caroline Elkins (Harvard University), Gurminder Bhambra (University of Warwick), Margot Finn (University College, London), Leela Gandhi (Brown University) and Peter Mandler (University of Cambridge).

 The event programme will be added to the MBS Birmingham blog in due course.

-Registration (free for ECRs on temporary or part-time contracts/postgraduates/unwaged and £15 per day otherwise) will be available through the University online shop in due course.
+Registration (free for ECRs on temporary or part-time contracts/postgraduates/unwaged and £30 per day/£75 for the full Conference otherwise) will be available through the University online shop.
 Please be aware that we have a limited number of spaces.

-Registration will remain open until Tuesday 30 May.
+Registration will open on Tuesday 2 May, and will remain open until Tuesday 30 May.